Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_management_rollout_last_worker_dvs_errors.md

 Pods not running.
 ```

-Pods related to DVS may be in an error or `NotReady` state, and Argo Workflows such as `ncn-lifecycle-rebuild` may be in a loop or failing.
+Pods related to DVS may be in an `Error` or `NotReady` state, and Argo Workflows such as `ncn-lifecycle-rebuild` may be in a loop or failing.

+## Symptoms

+- IUF stops at the last worker node and reports DVS health-check failures.
+- IUF logs reference missing DVS modules or failed health checks.
+- IUF hook object `cos-prechecks-for-worker-reboots` is mentioned in logs.
+- DVS pods may show `NotReady` or `Error` status, e.g. with `kubectl get pods -A | grep dvs`.

 ## Impact

 - IUF management-nodes-rollout stage for worker nodes may not complete.
 - Automated rebuild workflows (`ncn-lifecycle-rebuild`) can become stuck and require manual intervention.

-## Symptoms

-- IUF stops at the last worker node and reports DVS health-check failures.
-- IUF Logs reference missing DVS modules or failed health checks.
-- IUF hook object `cos-prechecks-for-worker-reboots` is mentioned in logs.
-- DVS pods may show `NotReady` or Error, e.g. with `kubectl get pods -A | grep dvs`.

 ## Root Cause